Safeguarding Policy

 Any suspicion that a child has been abused by either a member of staff or a volunteer should be reported to the Child Welfare Officer, who will take such steps as considered necessary to ensure the safety of the child in question and any other child who may be at risk.

-The Child Welfare Officer will refer the allegation to the Social Services department who may involve the Police, or will go directly to the Police in an emergency.
+The Child Welfare Officer will refer the allegation to the LADO and Social Services department who may involve the Police, or will go directly to the Police in an emergency.
+The parents or carers of the child will be contacted as soon as possible following advice from the Social Services department.

-If the Child Welfare Officer is the subject of the suspicion/allegation, the report must be made to the appropriate Manager or in his/her absence the National Governing Body Child Protection Officer who will refer the allegation to Social Services.
+If the Child Welfare Officer is the subject of the suspicion/allegation, the report must be made to the LADO and potentially Social Services.

-Confidentiality
+Confidentiality and Accountability

 Every effort should be made to ensure that confidentiality is maintained for all concerned.
 Information should be handled and disseminated on a need to know basis only.
 This includes the following people: